The Spencer Lee Blog: Being a wrestler, state title aspirations, music and more

 We have three weeks to individuals.
 I’ll be training as hard as I can so I can become the fifth four-time undefeated Pennsylvania state champion.
 I’ve loved growing up and wrestling in the state of Pennsylvania — it’s been awesome to be on all the PA teams growing.
 I find it hard to believe that high school is almost over.
 For all you young guys out there, enjoy each step of the journey.
 Everyone told me how fast it would go, but I didn’t believe them and now it’s almost over.
 They were right, it went by too fast.
 I can’t believe that I only have one more trip to Hershey as a high school athlete.
 It’s a great town, awesome venue and the fans are super.

 As I approach the end of my high school career, I’m very thankful for all of the coaching I’ve had throughout high school.
-My Franklin and young coaches are awesome.
+My Franklin and Young Guns coaches are awesome.
 My mom and dad have always been there for me and I hope I can be as good of a parent for my kids someday as they have been for me.

 People often ask me what type of music I like or what type of hobbies I have, so here it goes … I actually like all kinds of music and it depends on the setting, but I don’t listen to music or anything before my matches.
 I don’t need anything to fire me up to go out and do what I love to do.